accc2023/starbucks-locator-on-route/README.md

     </script>
    ```

-9. Start the site by running the file (click the run button).
+9. Start the site by running the index.html file (click the run button).
 You should now be taken to the webpage on your browser.

-10. Navigate to the backend folder and to starbucks_locations.py and run the file (click the run button)
+10. Navigate to the backend folder and to starbucks_locations.py and run the file (click the run button).

 11. Navigate back to the webpage.
 It is now ready to be used.
 Enjoy!